 \subsection{The Generative Tasks Taxonomy}

 To obtain a hierarchy of generative tasks, a two-stage procedure was applied.
-The first stage implies bottom-up category mining using instruction clustering, and the second stage marks the point where the specialized knowledge of the domain experts is applied.
+The first stage involves bottom-up category mining using instruction clustering, and the second stage marks the point at which the specialized knowledge of domain experts is applied.

-\textbf{Organizing use cases into task taxonomy} As a source of user-LLM interaction statistics, we selected the WildChat-1M dataset \cite{zhao2024wildchat}.
-It comprises 837K sessions of user interaction with LLMs, of which 87K sessions are in Russian, totaling 270K distinct user prompts.
-We removed duplicate prompts inside sessions using the rapidfuzz WRatio function\footnote{\href{https://rapidfuzz.github.io/RapidFuzz/Usage/fuzz.html\#wratio}{rapidfuzz WRatio} function implements weighted similarity from several functions such as normalized Indel similarity (input strings are lowercased and non-alpha numeric characters are removed).} with a threshold of 95 and excluded samples identified in the original WildChat-1M annotation as toxic and violating safety protocols.
-The dataset was further reduced to 181K user prompts by deduplication on hash from first and last 200 characters and removing prompts longer that 200 words.